klandergren/jekyll-last-commit/README.md

 # jekyll-last-commit

 [Jekyll](https://jekyll.rb) plugin to access the last commit information for a file.
-Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process to access `git` repository information.
+Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.
 Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.

 Especially useful to get `page.last_modified_at` for Jekyll sites with very large page counts (100s+).